Temporomandibular Disorders (TMD)

 - avoid chewing gum

-- modifying the pain with heat or ice packs
+- reducing the pain with heat or ice packs

 - practicing relaxation techniques to control jaw tension, such as meditation

-If necessary, your dentist may recommend the following to relieve your symptoms:
+If necessary, your dentist may recommend these options to relieve your symptoms:

 - exercises to strengthen jaw muscles